pimchanyachitsanga/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Wer conducted a t-test on the suspension coil data to determine whether there is a statistical difference using the presumed population mean of 1500, we find the following:
+We conducted a t-test on the suspension coil data to determine whether there is a statistical difference using the presumed population mean of 1500, we find the following:

 ### Lot1: